freeCodeCamp/guide/pages/docs/javascript/subtract-one-number-from-another-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Subtract One Number from Another with JavaScript"
+title: "Subtract One Number from Another with JavaScript"
+parent: "javascript"
 ---

 We can also subtract one number from another.